 On January 1, 2011, Amy Fite began her first term as the Prosecuting Attorney for Christian County.
 During her tenure the office has transitioned to a “fileless office”, a “no refusal” policy has been established to allow law enforcement to seek search warrants in cases involving impaired drivers, the office has been structured into teams for better efficiency and accountability.
 She has implemented a best practice of vertical prosecution – meaning the same prosecutor handles the case from case review through disposition.

-Fite is currently serving in the second year of a two-year term as president for the Missouri Association of Prosecuting Attorneys (MAPA).
+Fite serves on the board of the Missouri Association of Prosecuting Attorneys (MAPA).
+In 2018, she concluded a two-year term as president for MAPA.
 She previously served as the president-elect and secretary of MAPA, and as the chair of the Victim Services Sub-committee of MAPA’s Best Practices Committee.
 She currently serves as a co-chair on the Missouri Supreme Court’s Task Force on Criminal Justice.

 As the elected Prosecutor, Fite serves with 18 other members of the office whose mission is to seek and serve justice.
 She continues to carry a caseload that includes murders and sexually related crimes.